MinaProtocol/mina/README-dev.md

 ## Building outside docker

-Coda has a variety of opam and system dependencies.
+Mina has a variety of opam and system dependencies.

 You can see [`Dockerfile-toolchain`](/dockerfiles/Dockerfile-toolchain) for how we install them all in the container.
 To get all the opam dependencies